dragonfly-xyz/useful-solidity-patterns/patterns/packing-storage/README.md

 - [📜 Example Code](./PackedStoragePayouts.sol)
 - [🐞 Tests](../../test/PackedStoragePayouts.t.sol)

 Contract storage in the EVM is built around the concept of "slots," where each slot is 32 bytes wide and can be indexed by any 256-bit number.
-In the simple case, the compiler will essentially assign storage variables to successive slots as you declare them in your contracts.
+In the simple case, the compiler will assign storage variables to successive slots as you declare them in your contracts.

 ![slot storage](./slot-storage.png)